 This past weekend my home course, Hasentree Country Club, had its annual Club Championship.
 I had every intention of playing until other plans came up.
 I had the opportunity to visit Congressional Country Club just outside of Washington, DC but more on that later.
 During the Club Championship one of my friends sent me a text telling me the greens were rolling at 14.5 on the stimpmeter.
 Upon returning to Wake Forest to play Hasentree last week I asked one of the tour pros what it was rolling.
 They said it got as fast as 14.6 in the morning.
 That is just crazy!
+If you are looking to improve your putting stroke check out the Odyssey putter which is what I use.

 I also asked the tour pro the fastest he had ever heard of.
 He told me one of this friends worked at a course that got their greens up to 16 for a putt putt tournament.
 While at Congressional Country Club I asked one of the employees in the pro shop the fastest they had cut their greens.
 They mentioned they were rolling about 12.5 or 13 on that day in which there was a local tournament.
 The employee stated that if Congressional were to cut their greens to roll at 14.5 there is no way the golfers could keep the ball on the green.
 I know all about that.